m-reiner/airgradient-esphome-prometheus/README.md

 ## How it Works

-If you're using the official AirGradient Arduino sketch (`C02_PM_SHT_OLED_WIFI`), you can configure it to enable WiFi and send data to a remote server every 9 seconds (as it cycles through the display of PM2.5, CO2, temperature, and humidity values).
+If you're using one of the official [AirGradient Arduino firmwares](https://www.airgradient.com/open-airgradient/instructions/basic-setup-skills-and-equipment-needed-to-build-our-airgradient-diy-sensor/), you can configure it to enable WiFi and send data to a remote server every 9 seconds (as it cycles through the display of PM2.5, CO2, temperature, and humidity values).
 By default, it sends a small JSON payload to AirGradient's servers, and you can monitor the data via their service.

-This sketch provides stats upon request to the prometheus server during scrapes.
-By changing the deviceId in this sketch, you can easily probe multiple AirGradient DIY sensors from Prometheus.
+As mentioned previously, their serivce is only free for between six and 24 months depending on which kit you purchased from them.

+Like [geerlingguy/airgradient-prometheus](https://github.com/geerlingguy/airgradient-prometheus), this sketch provides stats upon request to the Prometheus server during scrapes.
+The twist I put on it was to leverage ESPHome's already tight integration with Home Assistant to also expose your sensors directly to your HA instance.
+Additionally, as ESPHome supports wireless flashing over WiFi, future updates should not require you to take down your sensor to upgrade it.

 ## How to Use